uwuohayo/TimaAC/README.md

 # TimaAC
-simple AC plugin for Spigot 1.12.2
+simple Anti-Cheat plugin for Spigot 1.12.2

 for more info check config.yml